apotvin96/VkModern/README.md

 # VkModern

-A Modern Setup of a Vulkan Based PBR Renderer Using vcpkg
+A Modern Setup of a Vulkan Based PBR Renderer Using vcpkg and CMake